Kava-Labs/kava-bridge/x/bridge/spec/01_concepts.md

 # Concepts

-The bridge module deploys an ERC-20 contract on the Kava EVM for cross-chain asset ERC-20 transfers.
+The bridge module deploys ERC20 contracts and mints ERC20 tokens on the Kava EVM for cross-chain ERC-20 token transfers.

 ## ERC20